scottcoughlin2014/UtilityFunctionWebapp/README.md

 and you will produce something like manfiest_of_interface.py.txt.
 You can edit that file to eventually change the display settings

-an additional benifit is that lots of text will be printed to the screen, and that is good (and will be fixed later to be more useful)
+An additional benifit is that lots of text will be printed to the screen, and that is good (and will be fixed later to be more useful)

+More comments and clearer varible names will be added later.